perfsonar/ansible-playbook-perfsonar/README.md

     ansible-galaxy install -r  requirements.yml --ignore-errors

-Set up your invintory.
+Set up your inventory.
 Connection variables can be added here as well.

-    vi invintory/hosts
+    vi inventory/hosts

 Set up perfSONAR variables by running the defaults.sh script and then editing them: